What are SMART goals and how can they boost workplace productivity?

 When your goals aren't manageable in the time constraints of the working day, try breaking them down further.
 Maybe your goal isn't as relevant to the aims of the organisation as you thought.
 Or perhaps you've found a better way of measuring progress.
 There's no shame in revisiting your SMART Goals, especially when you're first getting to grips with them.

-Weekly10 makes it a synch to set up effective SMART Goal solutions
+Weekly10 makes it easy to set up effective SMART Goals

 SMART Goals are one of two objective tracking methods we offer through the Weekly10 platform, along with OKRs.
 Just like with our OKRs, employees can set SMART Goals for themselves.
 And managers can set them for everyone in their downstream.